renpy/renpy/sphinx/source/persistent.rst

     default persistent.main_background = "princess_not_saved"

-.. function:: persistent._hasattr(field_name):

-    Tests whether the `field_name` persistent field has been set or not.
-    This allows you to distinguish fields that have been explicitly set to None from fields that have never been set.

 An example use of persistent is the creation of an unlockable image gallery.
 This is done by storing a flag in persistent that determines if the gallery has been unlocked, as in ::